 Individual words also tend to have multiple meanings – ‘dis’ means ‘this,’ as well as to disrespect or to fail to acknowledge someone or something.

 What’s interesting about the Bajan dialect is that it’s mainly a spoken language and has no standardization of its written form.
-Therefore, words and sentences are generally spelled as they are pronounced, and don’t forget to allow for the accent!
+Therefore, words and sentences are generally spelled as pronounced, and don’t forget to allow for the accent!